Answered By: Andy Billington Last Updated: Feb 12, 2018 Views: 16671

 We’re often asked by students in the Faculty of Education how to reference a report about a school without compromising confidentiality.

-In the case of an official report, for example one undertaken by OfSTED, our advice to the student would be not to identify the school, either by name or by quoting the Inspection Report Number.
+In the case of an official report, for example one undertaken by OfSTED, our advice would be not to identify the school, either by name or by quoting the Inspection Report Number.

-For referencing purposes in the assignment text, the student could refer to 'a school Inspection report (2009) highlighted issues.....’
+For referencing purposes in the assignment text, you could refer to 'a school Inspection report (2009) highlighted issues.....’

-In the bibliography they could include OfSTED as 'author', year of report, and the 'title' as School Inspection Report' rather than ‘Inspection report for St Jerome R.C.
+In the bibliography you could include OfSTED as 'author', year of report, and the 'title' as School Inspection Report' rather than ‘Inspection report for St Jerome R.C.
 Primary’ or whatever school is named.

 Office for Standards in Education (2010) School Inspection Report.
 London: OfSTED

 For any further advice please contact us, details can be found of how to contact us here https://askus.edgehill.ac.uk/ in the more ways to contact us box..